The Complete Guide to Studying Petroleum Engineering in Malaysia

 (i) Degree in Petroleum Engineering

-To pursue a Degree in Petroleum Engineering, you need to complete your SPM (or an equivalent qualification) and pre-university or diploma programme.
+To pursue a Degree in Petroleum Engineering, you need to complete your SPM (or an equivalent qualification) and a pre-university or diploma programme.

 The requirements needed to pursue a Degree in Petroleum Engineering are: